One Step At A Time

 The highway was completely closed to cars and as I walked along the road I thought how once in a lifetime this was.
 But, the moment of excitement was fleeting.
 I had five miles left in the Every Women’s Marathon, on the brink of a breakdown, and completely unsure if I could finish.
 Even the bathrooms on this hellish stretch of the Henry S. Truman Parkway felt too daunting to venture to with the closest one down an exit ramp — that meant I would need to hike back up it post-pee.
 That was out of the question.

-I quickly began studying different training regimens, nutrition, and strength exercises that I felt worked best for my body and lifestyle.
-I fell into a comfortable running path through historic Savannah that weaved through my neighborhood, down Forsyth Park, through beautiful homes, and peaked at the river.
-I bought new headphones and supposedly long-distance running sneakers, I was ready, but also I wasn’t at all.
-I continued to grip my heavy drinking nights and forceful, negative self-talk that stunted my progress just as it began.
-After a night of too many glasses of wine I dragged myself out of bed into my running outfit, head pounding and dehydrated.
+The more I trained, the more I studied different training regimens, nutrition, and strength exercises that I felt worked best for my body and lifestyle.
+I fell into a comfortable running path through historic Savannah that weaved through my neighborhood, down Forsyth Park, through beautiful homes, shaded by the Spanish moss, and peaked at the river.
+I bought new headphones and long-distance running sneakers, I was ready, but also I wasn’t at all.
+I continued to grip my heavy drinking nights and forceful, negative self-talk, which is something that I had struggled with for years, that stunted my progress just as it began.
+After a night of too many glasses of wine I pulled myself out of bed into my running outfit, head pounding and dehydrated.
 With each thump against the sidewalk my head reverberated deeper into agony and my mood sank along with it.
 That morning, after weeks of progress, felt devastating as I barely made it through four miles.
 Learning the hard way was always my path of choice I suppose.
+I realized if I was going to grow as a runner, I also needed to grow personally and reflect on my relationship with drinking and the way I spoke to myself.
+I needed to prioritize my health and I needed to do it quickly — I had a race coming up after all!
+As much as I wanted to carry on as I always had and maybe I was scared to change and face some difficult patterns I was even more afraid of letting myself down.

 One very important thread through all of this, and still continues to be, is my connection to yoga.
 Learning how to encourage myself positively and to listen to my body while speaking kindly to myself was crucial.
 You don’t run 26 miles without pain, but how you speak to yourself throughout that process will undoubtedly mold your outcome or at least how you feel about your outcome.
 These lessons combined with much needed stretching were critical to me becoming a better runner.
 Most can claw their way through five miles, but where will your mind go at mile 10 or 20?
+There’s a lot of opportunity to compare your marathon journey to others so giving yourself grace on the days that you need to take it slow or rest or just give yourself a pat on the back was hard for me to learn.
 So, it became about health and happiness for me, that was my marathon goal.
-I wanted to reroute my brain from toxic bashing to uplifting optimism, one painful, yet triumphant step at a time.
+I no longer wanted to just check the box here, I wanted to feel proud of myself and the person I was growing into.
+Even further, I wanted to reroute my brain from toxic bashing to uplifting optimism, one painful yet triumphant step at a time.

-I woke up early, unable to sleep, and stared at the red clock projecting on my ceiling.
+The morning finally came and I woke up early, unable to sleep, and stared at the red clock projecting on my ceiling.
 It was still dark but believe it or not I had to be up soon.
 I knew that I wasn’t as ready as I needed to be.
-I had struggled with hamstring tightness and maybe even a pulled muscle in my leg but stubbornly ignored it.
+I had struggled with hamstring tightness and maybe even a pulled muscle in my leg but stubbornly ignored it, unable to admit that maybe I wasn't ready for this race.
+I needed to prove to myself that I could at least try and hoped that maybe this issue would just… magically disappear.
+That’s how sport injuries work right?
 I peeled myself out of bed and hopped into my outfit that I had laid out for myself the night before.
 After months of training I knew exactly what worked with my stomach which was an english muffin — half with peanut butter, half with butter — and a banana.
 I felt antsy as I climbed into the passenger seat checking my phone battery, playlist, and snacks tucked away in my Nathan brand pack.
 I jumped out of the car and jogged towards the crowd in downtown Savannah as the sun lazily rose.
 I lined up in the 11 minute pace group surrounded by encouraging women and reminded myself that this was for health.
 This was for me no matter the outcome.
 Another runner, a marathon veteran, pulled me warmly into her prayer circle having sensed my nerves.
-Arms all around each other, strangers, we hoped for a good run and reminded ourselves of how strong we all are.
+I awkwardly, gratefully joined them and with arms all around each other as strangers, we hoped for a good run and reminded ourselves of how strong we all are.
 I’m not a religious woman but I mirrored their “amen” at the end of the prayer thinking I’ll probably need all of the good vibes that I can get.
-And if there is a God, could you please help me out today?
+And if there is a God, could they please help me out today?
 After our prayer, I felt the buzzing energy of feminism and I felt uplifted.
 I was ready to run.

 Jasmyn Druge